 Microsoft’s endpoint security acquisitions and release of an agent for MacOS clearly signal Microsoft’s intent to be regarded as a full-fledged enterprise endpoint protection platform (EPP).
-In many ways, these capabilities are better than what other like-vendors offer.
+In many ways, these capabilities are better than what other like-vendors offers.
 Let’s look at what enterprise anti-malware solution seekers should know about Microsoft’s capabilities.

 Years ago, Microsoft’s application whitelisting tool was called “AppLocker”.
 Later, that was combined with something called “Application Guard” into what became “Device Guard”.
 Then, “Windows Defender Application Control” was launched with “Device Guard” going away and “Application Guard” back on its own.
 But that’s not all.
 “AppLocker” is still available.
 In fact, Microsoft’s website features use-cases where one might use both “AppLocker” and “Windows Defender Application Control” on the same endpoints simultaneously.
 Looking at the management component side, things get even more confusing because Microsoft is evolving from the old on-premise paradigm to the cloud paradigm.
-The cloud based “Intune” seems to be replacing System Center Configuration Manager (SCCM).
+The cloud-based “Intune” seems to be replacing System Center Configuration Manager (SCCM).

 Just learning the names and relationships of all the elements is difficult.
 Imagine what actually operating them would be like.
-For the remainder of this blog, let’s forget the about the confusion from naming, licensing, and other issues with rest of the Microsoft portfolio and focus on some of the more interesting parts - “Microsoft Endpoint Protection”.
+For the remainder of this blog, let’s forget about the confusion from naming, licensing, and other issues with the rest of the Microsoft portfolio and focus on some of the more interesting parts - “Microsoft Endpoint Protection”.
 They fall within two categories: Detect & React and Conformance.